dhis2/dhis2-releases/releases/2.34/README.md

 ## Functionality

-- The _Continuous execution_ option for jobs in Scheduler app has been removed, as it was often misused and caused significant problems.
+- The _continuous execution_ option for jobs in Scheduler app has been removed, as it was often misused and caused significant problems.
 Instead, jobs can now be of type _fixed delay_ which means they will be invoked with a fixed delay in between each run (such as the new _continuous analytics table_ job).

 ## Predictor